-- 1. Work with city engineers to determine the logistics of bicycle lane placement and signage for the implementation of phase III of the Bikeways Study. - 2.
+- Work with city and county departments to determine the logistics of bicycle lane placement and signage for the implementation of phase III of the Bikeways Study. - 2.
 Study other city's bikeway initiatives and determine what methods will work best for the MTPO area - 3.
-Update the Bikeways Master Plan recommendations for Phase IV of the Plan. - 4.
+Update the Bikeways Master Plan recommendations for Phase IV of the Plan. - Staff will be working with consultants to update plan - Evaluating the ultimate designs suggested in the original plan and making changes if necessary - Exploring other alternatives - 4.
 Assist in gathering Bike and Pedestrian counts